 - Audience network

-You can either manage your Facebook ads using Ads Manager or Business Manager Suite.
+You can either manage your ecommerce Facebook ads using Ads Manager or Business Manager Suite.
 Facebook Ads Manager is the dashboard you see when you're creating your ad.
 It allows you to keep an eye on your campaign's progress and account.

 Business Manage Suite, on the other hand, enables businesses to manage all of their account activity.
 While this option is more feature-rich, it could be more complicated for people who're just starting out with Facebook ads.